-- 1) Each teacher will develop two (2) classroom SLOs in collaboration with the evaluator.
+- Each teacher will develop two (2) classroom SLOs in collaboration with the evaluator.
 The teachers will select SLO measurements from a menu of acceptable measures provided by the Office of Teaching and Learning.
 These will be based on common assessments.
-If a common assessment is not available for the specific content area or class, SLOs based on measurable student data outcomes will be considered. - A. Each educator who teaches a state assessed subject will write one (1) SLO referencing the assessment scores, which will count towards the following year's student growth component score. - B. The teacher's draft SLO is due the 4th Wednesday of October. - C. All SLOs must be approved by the evaluator and finalized by the first Friday in November.
+If a common assessment is not available for the specific content area or class, SLOs based on measurable student data outcomes will be considered. - A. The teacher's draft SLO is due the last week of October in accordance with the timeline for Evaluation Dates document that is mutually developed by the Board and the Association. - B. All SLOs must be approved by the evaluator and finalized in November in accordance with the established timeline for Evaluation Dates.

-- D. If the educator and the evaluator cannot agree on whether a classroom SLO is appropriate, the disagreement will be appealed to the Superintendent's designee, who will consider comparable SLO targets system-wide in rendering a decision. - Complexity factors for all student growth measures identified within the SLO will be considered in the final evaluation.
-Progress toward the established target will be factored into the point values assigned toward each SLO. - A. The attributable students for student growth objectives/targets will not include: - i. students who were not enrolled in the educator's classroom by the First Friday in October unless, during the midyear review and discussion of complexity factors, both the educator and the evaluator agree to include students described in i above.
+- C. If the educator and the evaluator cannot agree on whether a classroom SLO is appropriate, the disagreement will be appealed to the Superintendent's designee, who will consider comparable SLO targets system-wide in rendering a decision. - 2) Complexity factors for all student growth measures identified within the SLO will be considered in the final evaluation.
+Progress toward the established target will be factored into the point values assigned toward each SLO. - A. The attributable students for student growth objectives/targets will not include: - i.
+Students who were not enrolled in the educator's classroom by the First Friday in October unless, during the midyear review and discussion of complexity factors, both the educator and the evaluator agree to include students.